Indira Gandhi: Nationalisation

-Despite the provisions, control and regulations of the Reserve Bank of India, most banks in India had continued to be owned and operated by private persons.
-Businessmen who owned the banks were often accused of channeling the deposits into their own companies and ignoring priority sector lending.
-Furthermore, there was a great resentment against class banking in India, which had left the poor (the majority of the population) unbanked.
+Despite the provisions, control and regulations of the Reserve Bank of India, most banks in India were owned and operated by private persons.
+Bankowners were often accused of channeling the deposits into their own companies, and ignoring priority sector lending.
+There was a great resentment against class banking in India, which left the poor (the majority of the population) unbanked.
 After becoming prime minister, Gandhi expressed her intention of nationalising the banks to alleviate poverty in a paper titled, "Stray thoughts on Bank Nationalisation".
 The paper received overwhelming public support.
 In 1969, Gandhi moved to nationalise fourteen major commercial banks.
 After this, public sector bank branch deposits increased by approximately 800 percent; advances took a huge jump by 11,000 percent.
 Nationalisation also resulted in significant growth in the geographic coverage of banks.
-Jayaprakash Narayan, who became famous for leading the opposition to Gandhi in the 1970s, solidly praised her nationalisation of banks.
+Gandhi's nationalisation of the banks was supported by the Praja Socialist Party leader, Jayaprakash Narayan, who later became a political opponent and critic.

-Having been re-elected in 1971 on a nationalisation platform, Gandhi proceeded to nationalise the coal, steel, copper, refining, cotton textiles, and insurance industries.
-Most of this was done to protect employment and the interests of organised labour.
+Re-elected in 1971 on a nationalisation platform, Gandhi nationalised the coal, steel, copper, refining, cotton textiles, and insurance industries.
+Nationalisation was done to protect employment and the interests of organised labour.
 The remaining private sector industries were placed under strict regulatory control.
-During the Indo-Pakistani war of 1971, foreign-owned private oil companies had refused to supply fuel to the Indian Navy and the Indian Air Force.
+During the Indo-Pakistani war of 1971, foreign-owned private oil companies refused to resupply the Indian Navy and Indian Air Force.
 In response, Gandhi nationalised some oil companies in 1973.
-However, major nationalisations occurred in 1974 and 1976, forming the oil majors.
+However, the major nationalisations occurred in 1974 and 1976, forming the oil majors.
 After nationalisation, the oil majors including the Indian Oil Corporation (IOC), the Hindustan Petroleum Corporation (HPCL), and the Bharat Petroleum Corporation (BPCL) had to keep a minimum stock level of oil to be supplied to the military when needed.